ARMmbed/mbed-webapp-example/README.md

 - Open from browser: http://connector-test.dev.mbed.com/
 - Sign up for the first time or login with your credentials.
-- Click on the Access keys link
+- Click on the Access keys link.
-- Create new access key
+- Create new access key.
-- Go to Configuration page of example-app
+- Go to Configuration page of example-app.
+- Select Token Authentication.
 - Enter the access key and save.